Good Party: Ideology and policies

 Meral Akşener describes İYİ Party as a nationalist, developmentalist and democratic party that is on the centre of the political spectrum.
-The media describes İYİ Party as a Turkish nationalist, conservative and Atatürkist political party on the centre-right or right-wing.
-Statements made by prominent party members have also espoused a fresh perspective on Turkish politics, criticising the established political parties for incompetence, ineffectiveness and polarising the electorate.
+The media describes İYİ Party as a Turkish nationalist, conservative and Kemalist political party on the centre-right or right-wing.
+The party advocates for a new constitution and a parliamentary form of government and is opposed to Erdoğan's executive aggrandizement.

 Although the party described itself as nationalist conservative during its formation period, its ideology represents civic nationalism rather than the MHP's ardent ethnic nationalism.
-The party espouses harmony between ethnic minorities and tolerance for different religions and backgrounds, rejecting any discrimination on ethnic, gender or religious grounds.
 It is strongly in favour of the ideals and principles of Turkey's founding president, Mustafa Kemal Atatürk.

-The party's centrist and Kemalist stance has attracted support from some traditionally centre-left Republican People's Party voters.
-Aytun Çıray, one of the founders of the party and an MP, is also a former CHP member.
-The party has also attracted some support from the left-leaning Democratic Left Party (DSP), reinforcing itself as a party for all voters regardless of left-right affiliation. İYİ Party chairperson Akşener read a poem of socialist poet Nazım Hikmet Ran on the anniversary of his death.
+Feminism

-Women's rights
+Akşener employed populist and radical feminist rhetoric in the early days of her party.
+In addition to her being the first woman candidate for Turkish presidency in history, Akşener put great emphasis on women's rights in Turkey and made this a central plank of her presidential campaign.
+She announced that her movement would spark a Tülbent Revolution - named after a traditional piece of clothing which rural Turkish women wear to partially cover their heads, but that is non-religious nor associated with political Islam.
+It would result in reconciliation of different lifestyles in Turkey, since according to Akşener, respect is more important than tolerance because tolerance usually describes a majority's behavior upon a minority which is not the case in Turkish society.

-The party, fielding the first woman candidate for Turkish presidency in history, puts great emphasis on women's rights in Turkey and made this a central part of its election campaign.
-It highlights the statistics and draws attention to the drastic increase of cases of violence against women and rape in Turkey under AKP administration.
-Akşener declared her pledge to lift good conduct time in all cases of violence against women and rape, and instead of forcefully sending women to therapy in such cases, her party will be sending the perpetrator to mandatory therapy before or after serving their sentence and therapy for women will be optional.
+Her campaign drew attention to the drastic increase of cases of violence against women and rape in Turkey under the AKP administration.
+Akşener declared her pledge to lift good conduct time in all cases of violence against women and rape, and instead of forcefully sending women to therapy in such cases, her party would send the perpetrator to mandatory therapy before or after serving their sentence and therapy for women would be optional.
+She is heavily against child marriages.
+Although there was an increase in participation of women in the workforce in Turkey, Akşener stated she finds this inadequate and would implement benevolent sexism to increase participation of women in workforce and to reduce the wage gap.